Thesharing/court-spider/README.md

     </h2>
 </div>

-Run the commands below in the root folder of this project to receive the newest updates.
+Run the commands below in the root folder of this project to fetch the newest updates.

 ```bash
 git pull